QuEraComputing/ParallelMergeCSR.jl/README.md

 ParallelMergeCSR only has one function intended for use: `mul!`, which is used for both Sparse Matrix - Dense Vector and Sparse Matrix - Dense Matrix multiplication.
 The function is not exported by default to avoid conflict with `LinearAlgebra.mul!` and must be invoked through its fully qualified name `ParallelMergeCSR.mul!`.

+## Supported Platforms

+ParallelMergeCSR takes advantage of the [Polyester.jl](https://github.com/JuliaSIMD/Polyester.jl) package for multithreading support.
+Unfortunately, Polyester has known issues with working on Mac OS and ParallelMergeCSR should be used on Linux platforms only.

 ## Installation

 You can install ParallelMergeCSR through the Julia package manager interface (just hit `]` when you're in the Julia prompt) by typing the following: